serhan-yilmaz/RokaiApp/docs/v2.2.0/README.md

 ### Additional

 #### Rokai-NetworkData available to download
-You can download the NetworkData used in Rokai and access data preprocessing code from [Rokai-NetworkData github page](https://github.com/serhan-yilmaz/Rokai-NetworkData).
+You can download the NetworkData used in Rokai and access the code used to preprocess the data from [Rokai-NetworkData github page](https://github.com/serhan-yilmaz/Rokai-NetworkData).

 #### Interface updates